chazhyseni/chazhyseni/content/home/experience.md

   description = """
   Research:

-  * Spatial and temporal modeling of stream temperatures, response to climate change, and effects on diversity of crayfish communities
+  * Spatial and temporal modeling of stream temperatures, response to climate change, and effects on freshwater biodiversity
   """

 +++